CelineWu231265/Portfolio/README.md

 # Celine Wu – Data Science and Artificial Intelligence Portfolio

 ## About Me
-I am a third-year Data Science and Artificial Intelligence student at **Breda University of Applied Sciences**, currently looking for an **internship starting February 2026**.
+I am a third-year Data Science and Artificial Intelligence student at **Breda University of Applied Sciences**, currently looking for an **internship starting September 2026**.

 Throughout my studies, I have developed a strong foundation in **machine learning**, **data analytics**, **computer vision**, **natural language processing**, and **MLOps**.
 I am also a **Student Ambassador** for the university, representing the Data Science and AI program, where I support prospective students and contribute to academic and community events.